Suggest a Songfact / Artistfact

 This samples Lyn Collins' James Brown produced 1972 single "Think (About It)."
-The refrain, "It takes two" from "Think (About It)" was also the main hook on Rob Base and DJ EZ Rock's Hip-Hop anthem "It Takes Two."
+The refrain, "It takes two" from "Think (About It)" was also the main hook on Rob Base and DJ EZ Rock's hip-hop anthem "It Takes Two."

-This was the only single out of the seven released off the Rhythm Nation 1814 album not to reach one of the top 2 positions on the Billboard Hot 100.
+This was the only single out of the seven released off the Rhythm Nation 1814 album not to reach one of the top two positions on the Billboard Hot 100.
 It was the fourth consecutive single off the album to reach #1 on the US dance charts, helping Janet Jackson break a record set by Madonna.

 (1907 - 1994) in one of his last on-screen appearances.
-Musicals have always been special to Jackson.
-She used to watch them on TV every day after school.
+Musicals have always been special to Jackson; she used to watch them on TV every day after school.

 Janet Jackson won a Soul Train Music Award for Best Music Video for this song.

 and Terry Lewis, the duo that also produced the track.
 The song is about finding true love in someone who is also a friend.